Whowong/CHH/GitLab/README.md

 1.19	Return to epics and go to roadmap.
 You should now see your roadmaps based on epics populating now.

+You just finished the first section, hopefully this gave you a taste of how you could use GitLab to plan your sprints.

 ## 2. Centralize code with GitLab Repos

 2.1	Go to your project, on the left hand side, select “Repository”